Smart Series Me Temperature Controller from DME

 Having a proper tool design review and checklist can and will save time to market.
 An essential component is a tool design team that works across functions by performing design for manufacturability (DFM) throughout the entire process — from sketch and design engineering through CAD.
 This means when final product CAD is released to the tool design team, there is little to no request for iterations to enable a robust tool design.

-With typical tool designs taking three to six weeks to execute, high-level decisions and innovations are implemented quickly — extra care must be taken to ensure that smaller details are not overlooked.
+With typical tool designs taking 3-6 weeks to execute, high-level decisions and innovations are implemented quickly — extra care must be taken to ensure that smaller details are not overlooked.
 Tool design is like a soup.
 The designer has ensured that the movements required by part geometry are designed in (the meat) and the part has a gate to fill the part (the vegetables), and the tool fits in the press (the broth).
-Then the cavity and core blocks need the proper number of screw holes to retain it in the base (the soup bowl).
+Then the cavity and core blocks need the proper number of screw holes to retain it in the base (the soup bowl).\

 A tool design checklist can be reviewed by the tool designer as he/she works through the design.
 It can be documented and reviewed with cross-functional manufacturing teams before final tool design release to the build shop.
-These teams should include, but not be limited to, process engineering, automation, tool maintenance, PMO (post-mold operation) teams, including representation from assembly and secondary teams such as paint and/or decoration teams.
-All team members should have knowledge of desired end product needs and review the tooling for their individual needs (for example, does the tool design allow for end-of-arm to be used to remove a part from tool via a picker feature or does the tool incorporate a feature for the paint team to handle the part in their line?).
+These teams should include, but are not limited to process engineering, automation, tool maintenance and post-mold operation (PMO) teams, including representation from assembly and secondary teams such as paint and/or decoration teams.
+All team members should have knowledge of desired end product needs and review the tooling for their individual needs — for example, does the tool design allow for end-of-arm to be used to remove a part from tool via a picker feature or does the tool incorporate a feature for the paint team to handle the part in their line?

 1. Does the tool fit in the desired press?